mrdubya/bfps/README.md

 and stdout for reading and writing output.
 It does not write the result of the program to a raster so it should not be sent to a printer.
-The implementation uses standard PostScript operators and environment but PostScript interpreters may not provide the full environment so your mileage may vary.
+The implementation uses standard PostScript operators and environment but not all PostScript interpreters provide the full environment so your mileage may vary.

 The main file `bf.ps` expects to find a file called `prog.bf` in the same